jundalisay/spblist/content/en/research/socrates/timaeus/chapter-02.md

 They are great lovers of the Athenians, and say that they are in some way related to them.

 Solon went to Sais and was received there with great honour.
-He asked the priests who were most skilful in such matters, about antiquity.
+He asked the priests who were most skillful in such matters, about antiquity.
 He discovered that neither he nor any other Hellene knew anything about history.

 He wanted to them to speak of antiquity.
-So he began to tell about the most ancient things in our part of the world—about Phoroneus, who is called ‘the first man,’ and about Niobe.
+So he began to tell about the most ancient things in our part of the world—about:
+- Phoroneus, who is called ‘the first man,’ and Niobe.

-After the Deluge, of the survival of Deucalion and Pyrrha.
+- after the Deluge, of the survival of Deucalion and Pyrrha.

 He traced the genealogy of their descendants.
 He tried compute how many years ago those events happened.

-Then one of the very old priests said: 'O Solon, you Hellenes are never anything but children.
+Then one of the very old priests said:

+'O Solon, you Hellenes are never anything but children.
 There is not an old man among you.
 In mind, you are all young.
 There is no old opinion handed down among you by ancient tradition, nor any science which is hoary with age.
 This is because there have been, and will be again, many destructions of mankind arising out of many causes.
 The greatest have been brought about by the agencies of fire and water.
 Other lesser ones were by innumerable other causes.

 There is a story, which even you have preserved.
 It says that once upon a time, Paethon, the son of Helios, yoked the steeds in his father’s chariot.
 But he was unable to drive them in the path of his father.
 And so he burnt up all that was on the earth, and was himself destroyed by a thunderbolt.